Wage Calculator

 Personal contributions (tax-deductible)After lodging a valid Notice of Intent with your fund

 Concessional contributions are taxed at 15% inside the fund.
-For someone paying more than that at their marginal rate, the trade-off is usually attractive, provided the money can stay inside super.
+For anyone paying more than that at their marginal rate, the trade-off is usually attractive — provided the money can stay inside super.
+If you are contributing through payroll, the salary sacrifice guide explains the mechanics and trade-offs in more detail.

 Non-concessional contributions cap